michalis0/ML_dataiku/Day 1/DAY1.md

 - Entering the name "Regression: Customer Analytics Dataset"
 - Click on "CREATE"

 You just created your first project !
-It should look like this:
+It should look like [this](https://github.com/michalis0/ML_dataiku/blob/main/Day%201/Help/step_1_init.png ).

 -----------------------------------